gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 In the early 1960s,
 the "particle zoo" had become
-a zoo in the pejorative sense — dozens of hadrons with no organizing principle.
+a zoo in the pejorative sense: dozens of hadrons with no organizing principle.

-Murray Gell-Mann and George Zweig (1964) independently proposed: hadrons are made of more fundamental constituents — **quarks.**
+Murray Gell-Mann and George Zweig (1964) independently proposed: hadrons are made of more fundamental constituents, **quarks.**

 Three flavors: up (u), down (d), strange (s).